thealoneprogrammer/Emmimmojiii/README.md

 > An Emoji Search application developed using Nuxt.js

-## Project uses the emoji-api which can be taken from https://emoji-api.com/ and use the api key in pages/index.vue wherever specified
+## Project uses the emoji-api which can be taken from https://emoji-api.com/ and use the same key in pages/index.vue wherever specified

 ## Build Setup